UmmItKin/UmmItKin/README.md

 ![Adobe After Effects](https://img.shields.io/badge/Adobe%20After%20Effects-9999FF.svg?style=for-the-badge&logo=Adobe%20After%20Effects&logoColor=white)
 ![Android Studio](https://img.shields.io/badge/android%20studio-346ac1?style=for-the-badge&logo=android%20studio&logoColor=white)

 I used to be really into topics related to Windows, Android, game development, and game hacking on Windows.
-But honestly, I’m not interested in those anymore—Windows sucks, and I’m all about Linux now.
-I’m too busy with Linux to bother with Android or game development; they just feel boring to me now.
+But honestly, I'm not interested in those anymore—Windows sucks, and I'm all about Linux now.
+I'm too busy with Linux to bother with Android or game development; they just feel boring to me now.

-I spent years focusing on those skills, so I’ll just mention them here as part of my past.
+I spent years focusing on those skills, so I'll just mention them here as part of my past.
 But right now, my passion is all about Linux and ethical hacking!

 ### Contact